Home » Ted Bundy Seattle Locations » This Location

 The house had a side door that led down into Healy's room in the basement.

-According to one of Bundy's third-person "confessions", he checked one of the exterior doors while he was prowling around and discovered that it was unlocked.
-At that point, he decided to leave and return later, when everyone was asleep.
+In one of Bundy's third-person "confessions", he said that he checked one of the exterior doors while he was prowling around and discovered that it was unlocked.

 Bundy lived less than a mile away